tomasrm/tomasrm.github.io/_pages/research.md

 [3]: https://sites.google.com/view/ursulamello/home

 **Public Financing with Financial Frictions and Underground Economy**, joint with Andrés Erosa and Luisa Fuster.
 2020. <br/>
-<small>[ <a href="#" onclick="visib('undergraound_ff')">Abstract</a> | Draft available upon request ] </small>
+<small>[ <a href="#" onclick="visib('undergraound_ff')">Abstract</a> | [Draft][5] ] </small>

 <div id="undergraound_ff" style="display: none; text-align: justify; line-height: 1.2" ><small>
 What are the aggregate effects of reducing informality in a financially constrained economy?
-How public financing interacts with policies aiming to reduce informality and increase financial development?
-This paper answers these questions by using a entrepreneurship model calibrated with matched employer-employee from both formal and informal sectors.
-The model highlights the role of informal hiring by formal firms, an empirically regularity in developing economies.
-Although removing informality in a financially constrained economy has pervasive effects on wages and aggregate output, eliminating informality without financial frictions increases aggregate efficiency and output.
-Moreover, the type of informality matters: targeting informal firms has different implications than focusing on informal workers employed in formal firms.
-Finally, social security and sales tax revenues increase after a financial liberalization or removing informality.
-However, the highest gains are achieved if both policies are implemented jointly.
+This paper answers this question by developing and calibrating an entrepreneurship model to data on matched employer-employee from both formal and informal sectors in Brazil.
+The model distinguishes between informality on the business side (extensive margin) and the informal hiring by formal firms (intensive margin).
+We find that when informality is eliminated along both margins, aggregate output increases by 7.2%, capital by 13.7%, and TFP by 3.5%.
+The output and TFP increases would be a factor of 1.4 and 1.9 larger if informality were only eliminated on the extensive margin, a result that supports the view that, in an economy with financial frictions, the informal economy can play a positive role by diminishing the negative effects of costly regulations and institutions on the economy.
+Finally, we find dramatic differences in the cost of financing social security in our baseline model economy relative to an economy with no frictions.
 </small><br><br/></div>

+[5]: {{ site.baseurl }}{% link assets/files/EFRM_informal_v2.pdf %}

 <br/>